geocom/LEDE_guestpass/README.md

-Development branch note consider this still in very alpha stage.
-Need to upload to GitHub to clone it onto the device to make sure it works.
-This at present is untested.

 # LEDE Guest Password

 This has been tested to work on openwrt(was LEDE) with ruby installed.
 You can find ruby in the packages list on any openwrt install.